nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 - Addition of an emergency stop button in order to meet safety standard and competition requirement.
 ## **Constraints**
 - The power supply must supply 12 V and a current of more than 2 A to accomodate all components that will be running at one time.
+  - The output of the battery must be regulated with a boost converter in order to ensure each component is provided with the proper voltage for operation.
 - Fuses will need to be added to the power supply bus for added overcurrent protection.
 - The table below shows the voltage and current requirements for each component in each subsystem.
 These will be the main constraints for the power subsystem.
 - 6 V will need to be provided to certain components such as some motor drivers and servo drivers.
 - The ripple voltage from the inductive load of the motors should be eliminated in order to protect other components.
 To fix this, the team will add smoothing capacitors on each motor load.
+- Since there are multiple loads that need 12V and 6V supplied, there will need to be a power bus for each of them.
+The power bus selected is rated up to 24V.
+- The power supply chosen has a 5V USB output.
+Because of this, the concerns for powering the Nvidia Jetson as well as both arduinos will be separate from the remainder of the components.
 - An emergency stop button must be used for the safety of those involved in the competition.
 Further details are shown in the next subsection.